Consensys/doc.goquorum/docs/HowTo/DevelopPlugins.md

 `plugin-meta.json` contains a valid JSON object which has a flat structure with key value pairs.

 Although the JSON object can include any desired information.
-There are mandatory key value pairs which must be present.
+The following key value pairs must be present.

 ```json
 {